Marked by Time : How Social Change Has Transformed Crime and the Life Trajectories of Young Americans

 A leading sociologist's groundbreaking three-decade study challenges outdated views of crime and character, revealing that traditional risk factors alone poorly predict children's futures.

 Between 1970 and 2020, the United States experienced a dramatic rise in crime and incarceration, followed by an unexpected decline.
 Along with plummeting violence came reductions in substance use, car accidents, child poverty, and lead exposure.
 By 2020, incarceration rates hit a twenty-five-year low, with African Americans benefiting the most.
-Yet these positive shifts have not registered in public discourse or policies that continue to rely on outdated studies and reductive narratives of moral character and personal responsibility.
+Yet these positive shifts have not registered in public discourse or policies, which continue to rely on outdated studies and reductive narratives of moral character and personal responsibility.

 This research reframes deeply ingrained assumptions about ongoing social decline and the importance of individual fortitude.
 Sampson spotlights the role of shifting social conditions and structural change in driving measurable improvements in youth trajectories, along with new risks that threaten these gains.